 Little Blue Heron or Egretta caerulea at Myakka River State Park

 During “wet season,” trails will get muddy.
-Other areas of the park can also get flooded, so try to call the following number (1) 941-361-6511 if it has been raining to confirm if the park or certain areas of interest are open to the public.
+Other areas of the park can also get flooded, so try to call the following number (1) 941-361-6511 if it has been raining to confirm if the park or specific areas of interest are open to the public.

 You can pay to camp or rent a cabin.
 If interested in renting a cabin, try to do it with enough time in advance.
-There are only five and they fill up quick!
+There are only five, and they fill up quick!

 For more information about activities, hours, and updated prices, please visit: Florida State Parks – Myakka River State Park

-Don’t forget to Share & Pin it!
+Don’t forget to Share & Pin Walking Through Myakka River State Park (And Its Canopy Walkway)!